ukpets logo

 Do not attempt to break the placenta until the newborn puppies are out.
 In most cases, dams will immediately lick their puppies to clean them and remove their placenta.
 As much as possible, do not let your dog ingest the placenta because it can cause digestive upset.

-If the puppies are out, but their sacs didn’t break open, or the mother did not do so, you must break the sacs yourself.
+If the puppies are out but their sacs didn’t break open, or the mother did not do so, you must break the sacs yourself.
 Once the sac is open, wipe off any mucus or liquid on each puppy’s muzzle.

 You may notice a navel cord attached to each newborn puppy—this is their umbilical cord.
 Mother dogs have the instinct to sever the umbilical cords on their own.
 However, if your dog fails to do this, you need to intervene by tying the cord off using a thread.

-Make sure you tie the thread an inch away from the pup’s body, then cut the cord between the knot and the placenta or the sac.
+Make sure that you tie the thread an inch away from the pup’s body, then cut the cord between the knot and the placenta or the sac.

 Dog Pregnancy Emergency: When to Contact the Vet